aaiezza/assignment-return/README.md

 1. **Split/Separate PDF into separate student assignment files**

-  It will be necessary to have the `combined.pdf` file parsed into the individual assignments and eventually renamed accordingly.
+  It is necessary to have the `combined.pdf` file separated into individual assignments and named appropriately.
 The first thing to consider is where these files should be generated to.

   * Using the `--pdf-output,-o` option, the user can define the path to which the individual files are saved.